ramarty/Twitter-for-Urban-Planning/outputs/README.md

-# Smart and Safe Kenyan Transport - smarTTrans
+# Outputs

-## Algorithm Technical Paper
+The `results.tex` files compiles all the tables and figures.